virage81/Study/Computer System Architecture.md

 ## Questions

-1. В чем заключается роль аналитика?
-What is the role of an analyst?
+1. What is the role of an analyst?
-2. В чем заключается роль разработчика компьютерных систем? || Computer System Architect?
+2. What is the role of a Computer System Architect?
 3. Is it necessary for a user to become a Computer System Architect?
 4. What functions do Computer System Architect?
 5. What types of computers do you know?